Back to Connecticut

 Who It Names or Affects

-• Merchants selling goods and services in person.
+• Merchants selling goods or services in person

 Terms To Know

-A business selling goods or services to customers directly.
+A business that sells goods or services to people face-to-face.

 Limits and Unknowns

-• The rounding rules do not apply if the total price is four cents or less.
+• The rounding rule does not apply if the total price is four cents or less.

 Bill History